right-rudder/blue-skies-astro/src/content/blog/en/5-reasons-lanett-alabama-is-the-perfect-place-to-start-flight-training.md

 contents:
   [
     {
       paragraph: "When choosing a flight school, location matters just as much as the aircraft and instructors.
-At Blue Skies Above, we’re proud to call Lanett Municipal Airport (7A3) home—a place where aspiring pilots can learn faster, train smarter, and enjoy every step of their aviation journey.
+At Blue Skies Above, we’re proud to call Lanett Municipal Airport (7A3) home, a place where aspiring pilots can learn faster, train smarter, and enjoy every step of their aviation journey.
 Here are five reasons why Lanett, Alabama is the perfect place to begin flight training.", },
     {
       title: "1.
 More Flying, Less Waiting",
       paragraph: "Unlike busy metropolitan airports where students spend precious time waiting for takeoff clearance, Lanett offers uncongested airspace.
-This means you’ll spend more of your lesson in the air building skills—not idling on the ground.
+This means you’ll spend more of your lesson in the air building skills, not idling on the ground.
 Students at Blue Skies Above progress up to 30% faster thanks to efficient scheduling and lower air traffic.", },
     {
       title: "2.
 Real-World Training Environment",